agriculturegovau/agds-next/CONTRIBUTING.md

 Going down this path is fraught.

 1. While there are certainly similarities in the look and functionality of these components they are fundamentally different.
 The `Accordion` is always an accordion.
 Open or closed.
 Nothing more.
-The `SideNavigation` how ever could change at runtime (on resize or device rotation) from a collapsible accordion-like component to one with a fixed height, locked open and then back again.
-This is not a feature the `Accordion` should support.
+The `SideNavigation` however could change at runtime (on resize or device rotation) from a collapsible accordion-like component to one with a fixed height, locked open and then back again.
+This is a feature of the `SideNavigation` and not something the `Accordion` should be aware of or have to support.
 2. While the relationship from `SideNavigation` to `Accordion` may be easy to see, there is no indication from within the `Accordion` that this dependency exists.
 This can leads to changes in the `Accordion` causing issues in `SideNavigation` with no good way to expose this dependency.

 A better choice here is to take the parts of `Accordion` which are common / reusable and extract them to a more generic component or into `core` as a utility.
 If this is too hard, copy paste the code to the new component.
 Duplication is better than dependency here.